 Each prescribed burn has a unique set of goals or objectives.
-After each prescribed burn is completed, a report is produced (generally as part of the Annual Report on activities associated with the Natural Resource Management Plan), documenting the amount of fuel reduction, extent of invasive species reduced, and so on.
-If the goals were not achieved, the report will also state what could have been done differently to achieve the objectives.
-Some goals require pre- and post-fire vegetation monitoring for accurate evaluation; post-fire monitoring can extend for up to 5 years.
+After each prescribed burn is completed, a report is produced (generally as part of the Annual Report on activities associated with the Natural Resource Management Plan), documenting the first and second order fire effects, extent of invasive species reduced, and so on.
+If the objectives were not achieved, the report will also state what could have been done differently to achieve the objectives.
+Some goals may require pre- and post-fire vegetation monitoring for accurate evaluation; post-fire monitoring can extend for up to 5 years.